Samuel Mason: American Revolutionary War service

-During the American Revolution, Samuel Mason was a captain of the Ohio County Militia, Virginia State Forces.
-According to Ohio County court minutes, dated January 7, 1777, Mason was recommended to Patrick Henry, the Governor of Virginia, to serve as captain of the militia.
-On January 28, he was present and cited as a captain from Ohio county at a "council of war" held at Catfish Camp.
-Catfish Camp was located at or near present-day Washington, Pennsylvania.
+During the American Revolution, Samuel Mason was a captain of the Ohio County Militia in the Virginia State Forces.
+According to Ohio County court minutes dated January 7, 1777, Mason was recommended to Patrick Henry, the Governor of Virginia, to serve as captain of the militia.
+On January 28, Mason was present and cited as a captain from Ohio County at a "council of war" held at Catfish Camp, located at or near present-day Washington, Pennsylvania.